Advancing the Integration of Water and Land Planning Activities of Municipalities and Counties Across the State of Utah

 First Utah Growing Water Smart Workshop Completed

 The first Growing Water Smart workshop, held in November 2022, brought together elected officials, county and city leaders and planners, along with water providers from Weber, Davis, Summit, Salt Lake and Utah counties for three days of working sessions.
-Five teams from counties in northern Utah participated in the mid-November workshop.

-Participant teams created an action plan specific to their community that included water considerations in their planning process.
-They have access to support resources from the consulting team to implement their action plan.
+Five participant teams each created an action plan specific to their community that included water considerations in their planning process.
+Having completed their action plans, the teams now have access to support resources from the consulting team to implement their action plans.

 To support responsible growth in Utah communities

 As we adapt to a changing climate alongside population and economic growth, we must build resiliency into our water demand and planning efforts.
 This requires adjusting water use habits in ways that provide for responsible growth.
 Acknowledging Great Salt Lake as a beneficial user is one of the first steps toward responsible growth planning.

 A program to help communities integrate water into planning considerations